 6. The selected applications must then be validated by Aix-Marseille University and by the student’s home university.

-7. Successful candidates provide other documents (bank details, insurance certificate, etc.) before their departure and register on the moveonline application.
+7. Successful candidates provide other documents (bank details, insurance certificate, etc.) before their departure and register on the moveonline application (the link will be provided to laureates).

 - It is the student’s responsibility to verify that he or she has the necessary travel documents (passports, visas), to to check if the sanitary conditions allow the departure (see this page) and to purchase his or her travel documents (airline tickets, etc.).